-Fans of this remake of the original Norman Lear comedy were disappointed to learn of the series’ cancellation after only three seasons.
+Fans of this remake of the original Norman Lear comedy were disappointed to learn of the series’ cancelation after only three seasons.
 One Day at a Time was one of the only major shows to feature a Cuban-American family and a single, military mom.
 Viewers turned to Twitter to express their disapproval over the cancellation … and their subsequent excitement when the series was picked up by Pop! for a 13-episode fourth season.

 Orange Is The New Black – Seven seasons

 After seven electric and not-so-electric seasons, Netflix announced their comedy-drama, Orange Is The New Black would premiere its final season in July of 2019.
 Unlike many canceled Netflix originals, many fans believe it was time for the show to conclude after a successful six-year run.
 Faithful viewers said goodbye to the series on social media with the hashtag #OrangeForever.